 Have you ever wondered – with a small, or perhaps large measure of guilt – why we sometimes expend more energy on what our children are doing wrong, rather than what they are doing right, thinking that if we fix their weaknesses we will make them strong and successful?

-According to Dr Water’s there is a good reason for this negativity bias.
+According to Dr Lea Waters, author of The Strength Switch, there is a good reason for this negativity bias.
 It’s called ‘old wiring’.
 From an evolutionary perspective, we have survived by quickly identifying disruptions in the patterns of daily life as clues to possible danger or to weaknesses that put us at a disadvantage.
 This primeval tendency to zoom in on what’s ‘off’ has helped us size up our chances for survival.
 However, while the negative helped us survive, attention on the positive helps us to thrive.

 This doesn’t mean ignoring weaknesses altogether, however, by focusing on your child’s strengths and building their confidence and understanding of what they are good at, weaknesses may become less relevant, or your child can apply their strengths to tackling their weaknesses.